BerjisTech/GiftersClub-iOS/BUILD_IOS.md

 1. Install the TestFlight build.
 2. Sign in to your app.
-3. Open the token top‑up sheet and purchase `gift_token`.
+3. Open the token top‑up sheet and purchase `token_100`.
 4. Expect: TestFlight sandbox flow, receipt sent to the backend, token balance updates.

 If the purchase fails:
 - Check ASC sandbox tester setup.
-- Confirm `gift_token` exists in ASC and is Cleared for Sale.
+- Confirm `token_100` exists in ASC and is Cleared for Sale.
 - Check Xcode console logs and server logs for the Edge Function call.

 —